EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-9. The Organisational Wallet acknowledges the reception of the credential and closes the DIDComm connection.
+9. The Organisational Wallet acknowledges the reception of the credential and closes the thread.
     ```json
     {
       "type": "https://didcomm.org/present-proof/3.0/ack",